bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-controllers.md

 we could just have a function on the scope that gets called and simply returns the computed value.
-This, however, is not ideal for anything more than the simplest of computed properties, because it will be called upon every digest cycle, not just each time it needs tobe re-computed.
+This, however, is not ideal for anything more than the simplest of computed properties, because it will be called upon every digest cycle, not just each time it needs to be re-computed.

 ### EmberJs controllers